input-output-hk/marlowe-doc/docs/platform-and-architecture/object-format.md

 An object can be an action, a contract, an observation, a token, a value, or a party.
 Each of these is structurally the same as their corresponding core Marlowe language construct, with the exception that the object versions allow for references.
-For example, in core marlowe, a party can either be a role or an address.
-In object marlowe, a part can be a role, and address, or a label that references a previously defined party.
+For example, in core Marlowe, a party can either be a role or an address.
+In object Marlowe, a party can be a role, and address, or a label that references a previously defined party.

 ### Labels